reveurmichael/machine_learning/Readme.md

 For Thursdays' practice sessions, please bring your headphone as well, because you will watch videos.

 ### Monday (Lectures and Continuous assessments)
+Mostly theory.

 - 20:00 - 21:40
 - B313

 ### Wednesday (Exercise sessions)
+Mostly code.

 - 10:00 - 11:40
 - B313

 ### Thursday (Practice sessions)
+Practice sessions can help you to be more instrustry-ready.

 - 13:00 - 16:40
 - B315